 Choquequirao trek difficulty: Easy

-This is the most difficult of the 5 day Choquequirao trek.
+This is the most difficult of the 5 day Choquequirao hike.
 After an early breakfast a severe steep path waits for us and after about five hours of trekking we reach Raqaypata next to the Chunchullomayo River where you we stop for a late lunch and a greatly merited break.
 The afternoon trek is not as steep as the morning and along the way we see an array of orchids and wild flowers as well as a variet of bird species.
-After hiking 2 hours more we reach the archaeological site of Choquequirao, in time to appreciate the sunset and maybe see condors flying closeby.
+After hiking 2 hours more we reach the archaeological site and have a Choquequirao tour, in time to appreciate the sunset and maybe see condors flying closeby.
 We set up camp just outside the ruins in the cloud forest.
 (Breakfast, Lunch and Dinner)

 Estimated trekking time: 8 hours